LeviTElliott/Levi-Elliott-Water-Class-Blackjack/README.md

 Browser-based blackjack is pretty straightforward.
 Place your bets from your cashstack, play your hand, and beat the dealer to reap the rewards!

+Screenshots for end game results may be found in the screenshots folder.

 MVP's:
 // core functionality of the game
 Core functions of the game include: